Vikaspogu/blog/content/blog/gitops-tekton-argocd/index.md

 ### Triggers

-Now that the pipeline is setup, we need to setup webhook from GitHub to trigger pipeline.
-We need to create following resources:
+Now that the pipeline is ready, the next step is to set up a GitHub webhook to trigger the pipeline.
+But, first, we need to create the following resources:

 - A `TriggerTemplate` act as a blueprint for pipeline resources.
-It can also be used to define parameters that can then be substituted anywhere within the resource template(s) being defined
+We can also use it to define parameters that can be substituted anywhere within the resource template(s).

   ```yaml
   apiVersion: triggers.tekton.dev/v1alpha1